james-gulland/daybreak-switch/README.md

 # daybreak switch

 An animated day/night switch for React.
-Click it and the sun slides right, rolls over into a moon, the sky cross-fades to night, clouds sink out of frame and stars drift in.
-Everything is CSS and inline SVG, no animation library, no image assets.
+Purely CSS-driven with inline SVGs, no animation library, no image assets.

 Under the hood it is a single `<button role="switch">`, so it keyboards and screen-reads like a checkbox.